 In addition to the above explanation, Ntc also claims that it’s postpaid SIM provides affordable call rates than prepaid while adding various other features.
 We also know there is a huge craze for the postpaid SIM (especially the number range 98510) for the business person and elites.

-If you have any confusion regarding the Nepal Telecom postpaid billing process, you can leave your query in the comment box below.
+If you have any confusion regarding the Nepal Telecom postpaid billing process with rental charge and baring, you can leave your query in the comment box below.